dobrushina/dobrushina.github.io/index.md

 Holding a PhD degree in Medicine, I combine psychological counselling with neuroscience research and neurotechnology development.
 Currently, I am based at the University of Strathclyde (Glasgow), in the Laboratory for Innovation in Autism.
 Using advanced neurophysiological methods such as fMRI, I study the brain networks regulating our emotional and physical states and develop technologies supporting mental well-being.
 On the practical side of neurotechnology, for many years I have been using biofeedback, neurofeedback, and QEEG to enrich my clinical work.
 Understanding how the nervous system functions helps me support people whose brains work differently.
 I adhere to the neuroaffirmative approach, not considering autistic or ADHD brain to be inferior to a neurotypical one, but recognising that it requires special care to thrive.

 My professional experience includes training and supervising other professionals.
 In Russia, I founded and led a department providing integrative medical and psychological care to adults and children with brain injury, autism, ADHD, and other types of neurodivergence (25 professionals).
 I co-organised a practicum on neuropsychological rehabilitation for MSc in psychology students from the Lomonosov Moscow State University.
-From 2016 to 2021, I provided annual so called "neuroschools" focused on using neurotechnologies in mental healthcare.
+From 2016 to 2021, I provided annual schools focused on using neurotechnologies in mental healthcare.
 Recently, I developed and ran a 3-day workshop, "From Neuroscience to Schema Therapy: Working with Neurodivergent Clients and More," which was attended by more than 80 participants.

 I am 39 years old, married, and I have three children.
-I was born in Moscow, moved to Israel in 2022, and to the United Kingdom in 2024.
+I was born in Moscow, spent some of my childhood in the US, moved to Israel in 2022, and to the United Kingdom in 2024.
 Currently, I am happy to live and work in Scotland.
+My multicultural experience helps me to understand people with diverse backgrounds and those experiencing immigration.

 ### My certificates in psychotherapy
-- Moscow Institute of Schema Therapy, individual schema therapy, ISST accredited course (A. Yaltonskaya, N. Gegel)
+- Moscow Institute of Schema Therapy, individual schema therapy, ISST accredited course
-- Institut für Schematherapie-Frankfurt, couple schema therapy, ISST accredited course (E. Roediger)
+- Institut für Schematherapie-Frankfurt, couple schema therapy, ISST accredited course
-- Sankt-Petersburg Institute of Schema Therapy, child and adolescent schema therapy, ISST accredited course (P. Kasyannik, M. Galimzyanova)
+- Sankt-Petersburg Institute of Schema Therapy, child and adolescent schema therapy, ISST accredited course
-- Institut für Schematherapie-Frankfurt, contextual schema-therapy (E. Roediger)
+- Institut für Schematherapie-Frankfurt, contextual schema-therapy
-- Moscow EMDR Center, certification training in EMDR (U. Oren and N. Gradovskaya)
+- Moscow EMDR Center, certification training in EMDR
-- Praxis, ACT Immersion (acceptance and commitment therapy; S. Hayes)
+- Praxis, ACT Immersion (acceptance and commitment therapy)
-- Schema Therapy Training Online: Integrating Schema Therapy with DBT (Dialectical Behavioral Therapy; C. Hepworth)
+- Schema Therapy Training Online: Integrating Schema Therapy with DBT (Dialectical Behavioral Therapy)
-- Schema Therapy Training Online: Schema Therapy for Eating Disorders (S. Simpson)
+- Schema Therapy Training Online: Schema Therapy for Eating Disorders
-- Beck Institute, cognitive behavioral therapy (J. Beck)
+- Beck Institute, cognitive behavioral therapy
-- Anna Freud Center, Mentalization-Based Treatment: Basic Training (A. Bateman)
+- Anna Freud Center, Mentalization-Based Treatment: Basic Training
-- Lomonosov Moscow State University, children neuropsychology: diagnostic and correction (T.V.
-Achutina)
+- Lomonosov Moscow State University, children neuropsychology: diagnostic and correction
-- Institute for childhood, family and parenting, method of substitute ontogenesis (A. Bludova)
+- Institute for childhood, family and parenting, method of substitute ontogenesis
-- Medbridge Educational Platform, SCERTS model (Social Communication, Emotional Regulation and Transactional Support) for autism (B. Prizant, A. Wetherby, E. Rubin)
+- Medbridge Educational Platform, SCERTS model (Social Communication, Emotional Regulation and Transactional Support) for autism

 [Full CV](files/CV_Dobrushina.pdf)